solarwinds/apm-python/README.md

 ## Documentation

-Online documentation on SWO APM features, configuration, and more is coming soon.
+Online documentation on SolarWinds APM features, configuration, and more is coming soon.